Thames Path Passport

 - Visitors Centre, Windsor 125

 You'll have to walk into town to collect this stamp.
 But it's well worth it.
-You pass the castle on the way.
 The stamp is found in the Guildhall, where Prince Charles and the Duchess of Cornwall were married.
 It's also home to the museum.
+From the bridge walk up the hill past the castle (Thames Street).
+The Guildhall is just over the brow of the hill.
+OPEN WEDNESDAY - SUNDAY 10AM - 4PM

 - National Trust Visitors Centre, Runnymede* 130